All-On-Four Hybrid Denture

 Ideally, dental implants are placed perpendicular, or at right angles, to the forces exerted during chewing or biting, and in adequate numbers to share the load exerted from these biting forces.

-Dental implants should also be an adequate length to handle these forces as well.
-Long, straight, and several implants are the standard, but what if the sinus cavity is in the location that the implant should be or not much bone exists above the nerve to the lower jaw?
+Dental implants should also be an adequate length and width to handle these forces as well.
+Long, straight, and multiple implants are the standard, but what if the sinus cavity is in the location that the implant should be or not much bone exists above the nerve to the lower jaw?

-Normally, a sinus lift procedure can be done (lateral or crestal), blocks of bone can be secured over the lower posterior jaw, or the nerve to the lower jaw can be re-positioned.
+Normally, a sinus lift procedure can be done (lateral or crestal; from the side or directly below), blocks of bone can be secured over the lower posterior jaw, or the nerve to the lower jaw can be re-positioned.
 These surgeries are very successful, but can be costly and time consuming.

 Some bone grafting may be needed at the time the implants are inserted, but sinus lifts and lower nerve management is avoided.